 Who is a good candidate for c-tuck surgery?

-Now that you know the dangers of c-tuck surgery, hopefully you will agree that it is not the best way to get the tummy tuck results you want.
+Now that you know the dangers of c-tuck surgery, hopefully you will agree that it is not the ideal way to get the tummy tuck results you want.